TKone7/vanpi/README.md

 bash vanpi-init.sh
 ```

-- The script will take about 10-20min to run through, depending on bandwith and hardware
+- The script will take about 10-20min to run through, depending on bandwith and hardware (20+ min on RPI3)
 - Confirm if inputs are needed (none on bullseye, one on buster -> script works for both)
 - Sit back and relax